A blurred image of people in the street

 We will be assessing the extent to which the nominee has demonstrated excellence in Forensic Psychology research against the following areas:

-• People, culture and context: The extent to which the work includes considerations of Equality, Diversity and Inclusion and how the impact the work has made in this area.
+People, culture and context: The extent to which the work includes considerations of Equality, Diversity and Inclusion and how their impact the work has made an impact in this area.
 Co-creation/co-produced work is included here as is the reach of the research; national, international, world leading etc.

-• Contribution to knowledge and understanding in forensic psychology: details of the approach, robust design, quality research and how the work has extended the boundaries of knowledge or practice in forensic psychology.
+Contribution to knowledge and understanding in forensic psychology: details of the approach, robust design, quality research and how the work has extended the boundaries of knowledge and /or practice in forensic psychology.

-• Engagement and impact: The consequences of the research to real life experiences of people connected with forensic psychology and the impact of the work (national, international, global impact).
+Engagement and impact: The consequences of the research to real life experiences of people connected with forensic psychology and the impact of the work (national, international, global impact).
 Each will be rated on a scale from 1-7 and a minimum of 16 points must be achieved in order to receive the award.
+If no submissions of sufficient merit are received, no award will be made.

 Guidance for nominations